 Samardem was a tool to store spices.
 The eight types of spices contained in this vessel were pepper, mustard, cloves, coriander seeds, fenugreek seeds, cinnamon, cumin, and star anise.
 Up to this day, many Hindus still refer to fish curry as Saamarem.

-It is an indispensable food in weddings of Catholics.
-To make this appealing curry, the chef will use about 21 spices.
-Dried mango seeds in this food will bring a gentle sourness to this yummy food.
+It is an indispensable food for weddings of Catholics.
+To make this yummy curry, the chef will use about 21 spices.
+Moreover, dried mango seeds in this food will bring a gentle sourness to this yummy food.

 Incredible Goan Desserts For Ending Your Party